 Before we delve into Ethereum 2.0, we must understand the difference between PoW and PoS consensus protocols.

 Once a validator authenticates a transaction, it is processed and recorded on the blockchain.
-The validator to first solve the puzzle receives freshly mined cryptocurrencies as a reward for their contribution in operating the network.
+The validator first solves the puzzle and receives freshly mined cryptocurrencies as a reward for their contribution to operating the network.

 The puzzle, however, is extremely difficult to solve and validators utilize high computing power devices to run millions of possible solutions per second to guess the one right answer.
 This makes PoW energy-intensive.
 A general comparison of the electricity consumption in PoW protocols will give a clearer idea about the protocol’s inefficiency: